Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Wondering why you’re showing up on page 3 instead of page 1?

-Maybe you just need a little help detoxing your backlink history.
+Maybe you just need a little help detoxing your backlink history… and that’s where I come in.

-At Accent Graphix, we don’t just build beautiful websites—we help keep them clean, optimized, and Google-friendly.
+At Accent Graphix, we don’t just build beautiful, user-friendly, searchable websites …we help keep them clean, optimized, and Google-friendly.
 If your SEO is feeling a little codependent, we’re here for the digital breakup you didn’t know you needed.